 What if the credit I need is not available in an Honors course?

 You may sign up for the regular version of the course and work with the instructor to complete additional assignments, such as research projects or class presentations.

 How can I find out more about the Honors program?

-Simply contact us!
-We’d love to tell you more about how the Honors Program can enrich your learning experience at Oakton.
+Contact us!
+We’d love to tell you more about how the program can enrich your learning experience at Oakton.